ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 100% pool fee should drop the ranking.
 0% pool fees should be the best ranking and a free market choice.

-Sybil attack is protected by the new reward equation and pledge amount.
+Sybil attack is protected by the new reward equation and pledge amount, so a zero fee is not an issue for security protection.
 Zero pledge will yield zero rewards.
-A small pledge will have negligible rewards and low ranking.
+A small pledge will have negligible rewards and low ranking from quickly surpassing the pledge leverage 50% threshold (ELF).

 **Less fees, better ranking.**